no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Extra warnings:** None (only base warnings present - compiles successfully)

-**Exploitable:** **Not exploitable** - Converting hardcoded integers to pointers would allow arbitrary memory access in normal programs, but the eBPF verifier catches this pattern and blocks execution entirely.
+**Exploitable:** **No** - Converting hardcoded integers to pointers would allow arbitrary memory access in normal programs, but the eBPF verifier catches this pattern and blocks execution entirely.

 *Signed-by: Giovanni Nicosia*